All Butter Pie Crust

 What causes tough pie crust?

-Using too much water creates a sticky dough, and after baking, the crust will be chewy and tough.
+Using too much water creates a sticky dough, which turns into a chewy and tough pie crust.
 But too little liquid makes a dry crust that cracks and falls apart.
-The key is to add water until you can form a ball that doesn’t crumble when you pull it apart, but also isn’t sticky.
+The key is to add water until you can form a ball that doesn’t crumble when you pull it apart but also isn’t sticky.

 There are a few ways to keep pie crust from getting soggy: